felixheck/hapi-auth-keycloak/README.md

 ---

 ## Introduction
 **hapi-auth-keycloak** is a plugin for [hapi.js][hapijs] which enables to protect your endpoints in a smart but professional manner using [Keycloak][keycloak] as authentication service.
 It is inspired by the related [express.js middleware][keycloak-node].
 The plugin validates the passed [`Bearer` token][bearer] offline with a provided public key or online with help of the [Keycloak][keycloak] server.
 Optionally, the successfully validated tokens and the related user data get cached using [`catbox`][catbox].
 The caching enables a fast processing even though the user data don't get changed until the token expires.
+Furthermore it is possible to enable an api key interceptor proxying the request to an api key service which returns the temporary bearer token.
 It plays well with the [hapi.js][hapijs]-integrated [authentication/authorization feature][hapi-route-options].
 Besides the authentication strategy it is possible to validate tokens by yourself, e.g. to authenticate incoming websocket or queue messages.

 The modules [`standard`][standardjs] and [`ava`][avajs] are used to grant a high quality implementation.<br/>
 This major release supports just [hapi.js](https://github.com/hapijs/hapi) `>=v17.0.0` and node `>=v8.0.0` — to support older versions please use `v2.1.0`.